paulvanderlaken/ppsr/README.md

 On the developmental agenda are currently:

-  - Implementation of different modeling techniques/algorithms
+  - Support for different modeling techniques/algorithms
-  - Implementation of generalized linear models for multinomial classification
+  - Support for generalized linear models for multinomial classification
-  - Implement passing/setting of parameters for models
+  - Passing/setting of parameters for models
-  - Implementation of different model evaluation metrics
+  - Different model evaluation metrics
   - Support for user-defined model evaluation metrics
-  - Implementation of downsampling for large datasets
+  - Downsampling for large datasets

 ## Attribution